 Being the only child without a social life leads to a bit of boredom.
 Sure, I have seven older brothers, but they hardly seem to know I exist.
 But I'm finally joining three of my brothers at my new high school: Gryffin Hide High.

-'It's not MY fault,' I mumbled.
+'It's not my fault,' I mumbled.
 'You scared me.'
 Leo gave me a look.
 'Oh really?
-Well, I better leave you alone then.'
+Well, I better leave you deal with it before I mess it up again...'
 He began to walk away.
-'WAIT!
+'Wait!
 C'mon, Leo, please help me.'
 I gave him my signature big eyes and saw him flinch.
 'Mmm--fine I'll help you out.
 OI LUKE!'

 Leo's twin came jogging into the room.
-'What's up, bro?' he asked.
+'What's up, Leo?' he asked.
 His gaze slowly transferred to me.
-He began to snort then burst out laughing.
+He began to snickeer then burst out laughing.
 'What the--Lyric!
-How--did--you--HAHAHA!'
+How did you??
+HAHAHA!'

 'Yeah, yeah, I know, shut up,' I said, trying to maintain my dignity.
-'Just get me out of here!'
+'Just get me out of here! ...please?'

 Half an hour later, I'm standing by the bus stop with the twins and James, the closest to my age.

 The bus moved on to another street and I saw them: a small gathering of werewolves in Gryffin Hide's uniform.
 The threesome climbed on and walked past me.
 I felt my tail curl into my lap and I squeezed it nervously.
-The werewolf girl with black ears and tail glared at me as she past and the two wolf boys behind her mimicked her scowl.
-I gulped as she shoved another first-year out of the way and took her seat.
+The werewolf girl in the middle glared at me as she past and the two wolf boys behind her mimicked her scowl.
+I gulped as she shoved another freshman out of the way and took her seat.
 The girl was human and seemed like nothing against the three tall wolves.

 Teenage werewolves tended to keep human rather than actual wolves, but show off their ears and tails to intimidate those around them.
-Meif'wa only get to show their human forms with cat ears and tail, or become a personalized cat.
+Meif'wa don't have the privilege of hiding it.

 The girl looked around for an empty seat and spotted the one next to me.
 She approached carefully, as if she were afraid that she had mistaken my cat ears for wolf ones.
-'Um, hi,' she said.
+'Hi,' she said.
 She had short, black hair and beautifully tanned skin.
-Her brown eyes radiated a trace of fear.
-'Is...um...is this seat taken...?'
+Her brown eyes radiated fearlessness.
+'Is this seat taken?'
 I looked back.
 'N--No. Not at all.'
-She gave a small smile and I returned it with a shy one of my own.
+She gave a wide smile and I returned it with a shy one of my own.

 'So...you're a meif'wa?' she questioned curiously.
 'Yeah,' I replied.
 'If you haven't noticed.'
 I playfully flicked my tail.
 'I've never met a meif'wa before.
 Oh, sorry.
 I forgot to introduce myself; I'm Laila.' she gushed.
 Her sudden outburst took me by surprise, but I shook it off.
 'I'm Lyric.
 Lyric Bowers.'